MARYDS/Coronavirus---Power-BI---Using-Gov-UK-API/README.md

 Example output is in the .pdf file.

 Folder Python has a Juypter Notebook example of retrieving the data and displaying some simple plots.
-Example output is in the .html file.
+Example output is in the .pdf file.